Abia State: Solid waste

 In recent times, it was reported that Aba and Umuahia generate up to two hundred and seventy truckloads of domestic and commercial waste daily.
 This information was made known to the public by Governor Alex Otti during his inauguration speech after taking the baton of government from the former governor, Okezie Ikpeazu.

 Climate

 Aba experiences a warm and gloomy wet season as well as a scorching and oppressive dry season.
 The temperature rarely drops below 61 F or rises over 91 F throughout the entire year, fluctuating between 68 and 88 F.

 The beach/pool score indicates that the best time of year to visit Aba for hot-weather activities is from late November to early February.

-In Aba, the rainy season is warm and cloudy, the dry season is hot and largely gloomy, and the climate is uncomfortable all year long.
-The average annual temperature ranges from 68 °F to 88 °F, with occasional exceptions when it falls below 61 °F or rises over 91 °F.

-Since Aba experiences so small seasonal temperature variations, talking about the hot and cold seasons isn't very helpful.
+Since Aba experiences so small seasonal temperature variations, talking about the hot and cold seasons is not very helpful.

 Demographics

 Religion

-The residents of Abia state are predominantly Christians.